RECAPEM

 • Refers to the rhythmic movement of the pleura in synchrony with the cardiac rhythm.

-• The presence of lung pulse indicates that the lung is fully inflated at the site of probe placement on the chest wall, so there is no pneumothorax at that examination site.
+• The presence of a lung pulse indicates that the lung is fully inflated at the site of probe placement on the chest wall, so there is no pneumothorax at that examination site.
 The absence of lung pulse indicates the possibility of pneumothorax, as there are other causes for its absence *.

-• Sonographic sign of hydropneumothorax
+• Sonographic signs of hydropneumothorax

 • Hydro-point sign: In ultrasonographic sign of air-fluid level.